Quantumness can enhance resilience to statistical noise in spin-network quantum reservoir computing: Model and Methodology

-where $\| \cdot \|_1$ is the trace norm, $\rho^{\Gamma_A}$ is the partial transpose with respect to subsystem A, and all possibe bipartitions of the system are averaged over.
-Because of our mechanism of input injection, quantum entanglement abruptly plummets each time the input qubit (qubit 1) is reinitialized to reflect the input signal.
+where $\| \cdot \|_1$ is the trace norm, $\rho^{\Gamma_A}$ is the partial transpose with respect to subsystem A, and all possibe bipartitions of the system are averaged over. \\ We have chosen to employ logarithmic negativity as our chief entanglement measure because it is a computable entanglement monotone that is well suited to mixed states and open quantum systems, requiring only the partial transpose of the density matrix.
+It is thus a widely used and numerically tractable indicator of bipartite quantum correlations in dynamical systems such as the one considered here.
+For an outlook towards more nuanced alternatives, see Sec. \ref{conc}. \\ Because of our mechanism of input injection, quantum entanglement abruptly plummets each time the input qubit (qubit 1) is reinitialized to reflect the input signal.
 This drop is naturally strongest for the entanglement corresponding to the bipartition isolating qubit 1.
-We show an example of this behaviour in Fig. \ref{entco} (top panel), where 4 different bipartitions are shown, each isolating one of the 4 qubits. \\ We quantify the coherence of a quantum state $\rho$ by means of the $l_1$-{\em norm of coherence} \cite{streltsov_2017, baumgratz_2014}, which is given by
+We show an example of this behaviour in Fig. \ref{entco} (top panel), where 4 different bipartitions are shown, each isolating one of the 4 qubits. \\ As our secondary measure of quantumness, we quantify the coherence of a quantum state $\rho$ by means of the $l_1$-{\em norm of coherence} \cite{streltsov_2017, baumgratz_2014}, which is given by

 and is normalized by its maximum value of $2^N -1$.